hrosiak/catima/README.md

 Installation
 ------------
 CMake is used to build the library.
-For default build use:
+For default build:

 ```
 > mkdir build